-3.1 Orders for goods and services:
+3.2 Orders for goods and services:

 Official orders must be raised through ApprovalMax and will be emailed directly to the supplier once authorised.
+Orders must be raised as soon as a liability to commit the Trust to expenditure is known.

-Under the management and ongoing guidance of the FCM, authorised staff directly input an order to ApprovalMax system, which will automatically be sent though the electronic workflow process, to the budget holder for approval.
+Under the management and ongoing guidance of the FCM, authorised staff directly input an order to ApprovalMax system, which will automatically be sent through the electronic workflow process, to the budget holder for approval.
 Completing orders though ApprovalMax is the preferred option for controlling procurement and Trust financial commitments.
 Alternatively, and in exceptional circumstances only, staff can send an authorised requisition form to the finance email account for processing.
 This method may take more time to process.
 Requisitions must be approved by the budget holder and detail all relevant information to support efficient processing.